 - name - the name of the category (e.g. Geography).
 All category names are displayed on the left in the category registry.
 Category names are unique.
-If you try to create second Geography category, SuperMemo will change the new name (e.g. to Geography# or Geography@)
+If you try to create a second Geography category, SuperMemo will change the new name (e.g. to Geography#, Geography@ or similar)

 - template - template that determines the look of items in the category

 - root - the element which is the ancestor of all elements included in the category (i.e. all elements in the category are descendants of the root).
-This is the same element that have been added when using Edit : Create category
+By default, this is the same element that was added when using Edit : Create category

 - ordinal - default ordinal in the category (use zero to make SuperMemo generate ordinals corresponding with the number of elements in the collection)

 - forgetting index - default value of the requested forgetting index in the category (use zero to make the category reuse the default forgetting index defined with Tools : Options : Learning : Forgetting index)

 - auto-apply - property which determines if Apply template is to be used automatically on elements transferred from another category to the category in question (as with Shift+Ctrl+P).
 If Auto-Apply is checked, the template will be applied automatically.
 If it is unchecked, template will not be applied.
 If it is grayed, SuperMemo will prompt you before applying the category template (use the grayed option if you are not sure which one is appropriate)